MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/microsoft-sharepoint-syntex-overview.md

 ## Get started

-The resources in this section can help you learn more about the two methods used by SharePoint Syntex, form processing and document understanding.
+The resources in this section help you learn more about the two methods used by SharePoint Syntex: form processing and document understanding.

 |**If you're looking for this information:**|**Go to this resource:**|
 |:-----|:-----|